bitmagier/sensor-light/README.md

 _It does not use Wifi or Zigbee features of the ESP32-H2 SoC and does not connect to a smart home system with that firmware here - but one may add such a feature smoothly, of course._

 Status:
-- Software: ready, tested
+- Software: ready, tested; release-candidate
-- Hardware: alpha, testing and improving in progress
+- Hardware: beta; release-candidate

 ## Sketch